-Whether you know some basic Ukrainian or you just want to learn some helpful phrases for your trip to Ukraine, check out these short and useful Ukrainian questions that will help you out in using the transportation, dining out and discovering Ukraine!
+Whether you know some basic Ukrainian or you just want to learn some helpful phrases for your trip to Ukraine, check out these short and useful Ukrainian questions that will help you to use the transportation, dine out and discover Ukraine!
+Listen and repeat, and don’t forget to download a cheat sheet on your mobile device or print it (down below).

 - Not to overwhelm you with too much to memorize;